4.9-Stars

 Circuit breakers that show any signs of wear, damage, or deterioration should be scheduled for replacement.
 Even if a breaker hasn’t outright failed, its components will have degraded performance over time.

 Once a breaker reaches the end of its estimated lifespan, replacement is prudent.
-Continuing to use worn equipment risks safety, damaged property, and potential liability from circuit failure.
+Using worn equipment risks safety, damaged property, and potential liability from circuit failure.
 Regular protective device audits help pinpoint when replacement is needed.

 It’s false economy to avoid swapping out a tired breaker, as the potential costs of fires or equipment damage far outweigh replacement parts and labour.
 Preventative maintenance keeps systems safe and functioning properly.